 Threats: The scalloped hammerhead is an increasingly targeted species by commercial and illegal fisheries for their fins as these are highly valued in the Asian market for shark fin soup.
 They are very vulnerable to being caught as bycatch by trawls, purse-seine nets, gillnets and longlines.
 A large number of pups are also caught through artisanal coastal fisheries.

 Conservation Actions: Scalloped hammerhead sharks are listed on Appendix II of CITES meaning that all international trade of this species must be registered.
-Within the Galapagos Marine Reserve, scalloped hammerheads are protected by law and in 2007 Ecuador issued two new decrees which established better controls.
+Within the Galapagos Marine Reserve, scalloped hammerheads are protected by law and, in 2007, Ecuador issued two new decrees which established better controls.
+We are working with partners to ensure they are protected throughout their life stages, including on their migrations, as part of our Endangered Sharks of Galapagos programme.